Understanding Mobile, Manufactured & Modular Homes in Massachusetts

 Hi, I’m Pam Corning, a REALTOR® and Seniors Real Estate Specialist (SRES®) serving Plymouth County, the South Shore, and surrounding Massachusetts communities.
 I help adults 55+ explore 55+ communities, single-level homes, and downsizing options that fit their next chapter.

-From active adult communities to probate or inherited home sales, I provide clear guidance and local expertise so your move feels informed — not overwhelming.
+I provide clear guidance and local expertise so your move feels informed — not overwhelming.

 Let’s make your next move simple, confident, and right-sized for the life you want next.